 Taste the soup and add additional seasonings if needed.
 We find that pressure cooked foods tend to need a bit more salt than I would normally use.

 We tend to keep it simple when it comes to seasonings.
 We want big flavors, but we don’t want to spend a fortune buying obscure spices that will expire before we use them.

 For this vegetable beef soup, we’re seasoning with Worcestershire sauce (it adds such a richness!), Italian seasoning blend (this is just a spice mix of different Italian herbs), and salt and pepper.
-We also stir in fresh parsley at the end to give it a fresher flavor.
+We also stir in fresh parsley at the end to give it a fresh flavor.